camargodev/compilers/README.md

 ## Parts

+The root folder has everything that is necessary for running this compiler.
+Each specific part folder just marks the evolution of the project.

 ### Part 1 [Aug 2018]

 Basically, a lexer scanner was developed to accept the tokens of the language.